jsbroks/imantics/README.md

 - YOLO
 - VOC

 This version fix color order changes from BGR to RGB introduced in version 0.1.12 (or at least after 0.1.9).
 Also note that v0.1.12 is actually the official imantics pip version, but this version is buggous.
-Stay on master branch to benefit from unreleased v0.1.13 vresion that fix problems (except color order change)
+Stay on master branch to benefit from unreleased 0.1.13 version that fix problems (except color order change)

 so instead of
 ```